compas-rrc/compas_rrc_start/README.md

 ### Docker
 * [Docker Desktop](https://www.docker.com/products/docker-desktop): Docker is a virtualization platform.
 We use it to run Linux containers for ROS on Windows machines.
-* After installation on Windows, it is required to enable "Virtualization" on the BIOS of the computer.
+* After installation, it is required to enable "Virtualization" on the BIOS of the computer.
 Usually this requires rebooting your computer and pressing a vendor-specific key (`F2`, `F4`, `Del` are typical options) to enter the BIOS.

 ### Visual Studio